sangwaemm/The-Partners-App/MOBILE_INSTALL.md

 ### For **iPhone (iOS)**

 1. **Open Safari** on your iPhone.
-2. **Go to:** https://solid-zebra-xxxx.app.github.dev (replace with your actual public URL from your Codespaces).
+2. **Go to:** https://sangwaemm.github.io/The-Partners-App (this is the deployed GitHub Pages URL).
+Pages may take a minute to become available after deployment.
 3. **Tap the Share button** (↑ in the bottom center).
 4. **Scroll down and tap "Add to Home Screen"**.
 5. **Enter the app name** (e.g., "Coop Partners") or keep the default.